-Helps you train your entire body except your pushing muscles.
-Build strength and power, primarily, in the hamstrings and glutes.
+It helps you train your entire body except the pushing muscles.
+Develops strength and power, mainly, in the hamstrings and glutes.

-One study showed that conventional and sumo deadlifts are just as effective.
+One study showed that conventional and sumo deadlifts are equally effective.
 There is no way to go wrong.

-Always remember to squeeze your glutes when lifting the bar off the ground.
-Involve them in the top half of the climb and block.
+Always remember to squeeze your glutes when lifting the bar off the floor.
+Engage them in the upper half of the climb and block.

-There is a variation called the Romanian deadlift whose technique includes maintaining a slight bend in the knees during the movement.
+There is the variation called Romanian deadlift whose technique includes maintaining a slight bend in the knees during the movement.

 3. Hip thrust or hip thrust

 They consider it the perfect exercise to tone and shape the tail.
-It mainly involves the gluteus maximus and medius.
+It mostly involves the gluteus maximus and medius.

 There are tons of variations of this exercise.
-You can use bars, elastic bands or even focus on one leg.
+You can use bars, elastic bands, or even focus on just one leg.

-The difference is that for the hip trust a bench is added to support the upper part of the back.
-Thus, the hip achieves a greater range of movement and a longer stroke.
+The difference is that for the hip trust a bench is added where the upper back area is supported.
+Thus, the hip achieves a greater range of motion and a longer travel.

 4. Lunge or lunge

-It is easy to do and has many variations.
+It's easy to make and has many variations.

 It consists of taking a long step, then lowering and raising the center of gravity of the body.

-You can go forward, backward or go sideways.
+You can move forward, backward or go sideways.
 Also include dumbbells.

-Studies have shown that the glutes are heavily involved when you return to a standing position.
+Studies have shown that the glutes are highly involved when returning to a standing position.

-This exercise works the lower muscles, as well as the muscles that help maintain the posture of the back, such as the abdominals and lower back.
+This exercise works the lower muscles, in addition to the muscles that help maintain back posture, such as abdominals and lumbar.